Will-Ma-02/Snake-Around-The-World/README.md

 - Python · Pyception [INCOMPLETE]

 ## Coming Soon:
-- Python - Almost complete, expected to be done by Feb 10th
+- Python · Almost complete, expected to be done by Feb 10th
-- C - About 8 months left
+- C · About 8 months left
-- Ruby - About 4 months left
+- Ruby · About 4 months left
-- Javascript - About 3 months left
+- Javascript · About 3 months left

 ## Possible In The Future:
 - Ocaml
 - Rust

 ## Expect An Update:
-- Java (Will optimize code)
+- Java · Will optimize code
+- Python · Will finish the base game

 ## Completely Done:
 - None yet